 - Extremely long illiquidity durations; and

-- Investing in tech portfolio still remains a privilege of very few people.
+- Investing in pre-IPO portfolios still remains a privilege of very few people.

 Pressure for Liquidity

-As time to liquidity only increases, the holders of shares of such companies seek for opportunities to liquidate their shares and enjoy the financial benefit from their increasing value and exercise their holdings without waiting for the long-awaited IPO or Exit to actually occur.
+As time to liquidity only increases, the holders of shares of such companies seek opportunities to liquidate their shares and enjoy the financial benefit from their increasing value and exercise their holdings without waiting for the long-awaited IPO or exit to actually occur.

 Aside from the unbridled access to the secondary market in private equity, we avail the necessary technological tools that allow investors to enter investments starting with low threshold entrance amounts and allow investors and shareholders to interact and exchange information privately in a secure and convenient environment that preserves the privacy of the listed companies’ confidential information.

-Even after we solve the illiquidity problem of the original shareholder, investors that step into their shoes and want out, cannot easily sell their share capital to other investors.
+Even after we solve the illiquidity problem of the original shareholder, investors that step into their shoes and want to liquidate their investment, cannot easily sell their interests to other investors.